Frequently Asked Questions

 - Passing a school bus

-- 20 mph or more speed in a school zone
+- More than 25 mph in a school zone

 - Reckless operation of a motor vehicle

 - Any accident with no proof of insurance